-- 34. (1) Where the grantee of the right to be Caymanian or of Caymanian status under this or any earlier law is convicted by any court in the Islands or elsewhere of an offence - - (a) for which the grantee is sentenced to an immediate term of imprisonment of twelve months or more, other than for non-payment of a fine; and in respect of which conviction his or her rights of appeal have been exhausted; or - (b) which, in the opinion of the grantor, was made possible by, facilitated by or connected with the grant, the grantor may revoke the grant on his or her own motion.

-(2) Where the court referred to in subsection (1) is a foreign court, the offence committed must have been an offence that would be recognised as an offence in the Islands.
+- 34. (1) Where the grantee of the right to be Caymanian or of Caymanian status under this or any earlier law is convicted by any court in the Islands or elsewhere of an offence - (a) for which the grantee is sentenced to an immediate term of imprisonment of twelve months or more, other than for non-payment of a fine; and in respect of which conviction that person's rights of appeal have been exhausted; or - (b) which, in the opinion of the grantor, was made possible by, facilitated by or connected with the grant, - the grantor may revoke the grant on that person's own motion. - (2) Where the court referred to in subsection (1) is a foreign court, the offence committed must have been an offence that would be recognised as an offence in the Islands.